Counseling Services Groups and Drop-In Workshops for Spring 2021

 Would you like to relate more confidently and comfortably with others and improve your self-esteem?
 Interpersonal process groups provide opportunities to share experiences, learn new perspectives, and experiment with new ways of relating to others in a safe and supportive environment.
 Through this, participants will gain a better understanding of themselves and others.

-Women of Color Process Group
+Student of Color Process Group

 Gender and Sexuality Process Group

 This interpersonal process group provides a safe and supportive space for LGBTQ-IA+ students on campus to discuss topics relevant to their experience.

 This workshop is based on Positive Psychology and helps participants work through activities that have been shown to increase happiness!